-STEP THREE: Pour marshmallow mixture over popcorn and stir to coat using a buttered spatula as it will be very sticky.
+Third: Pour marshmallow mixture over popcorn, pretzels and stir to coat using a buttered spatula as it will be very sticky.

 When the mixture is cool enough to handle, generously butter clean hands and divide the popcorn into 12 equal sections.

 Fourth: Take each section and form it into a ball.
 Continue until all 12 popcorn balls are formed.
 Place balls on a sheet of wax paper and add the remaining candy and candy eyeballs to decorate.
 Allow to cool and enjoy!

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.